Research

 Peasant Commune and the Demand for Land Titling in Imperial Russia

-Despite their potential economic benefits, land titling reforms around the globe often encounter moderate participation rates.
+Land titling reforms around the globe often encounter moderate participation rates despite their potential economic benefits.
 Why do farmers hesitate to claim private land titles?
-To address this question, this paper examines the historical case of the 1906 land reform in the Russian Empire.
+This paper examines the case of the 1906 land reform in the Russian Empire.
 For the first time in the country's history, the reform enabled peasants to title their plots, which had previously been under communal tenure.
 Drawing on newly digitized commune-level data from the province of Simbirsk, the paper argues that differences in the practice of land reallocation among the members of a commune, known as repartitions, shaped the benefits and costs of transitioning to private property.
-I find that the reform was much less successful in communes where repartitioning practices developed as a substitute for the land market, trapping them in an inefficient equilibrium.
+I find that the reform was much less successful in communes where repartitioning practices evolved as a substitute for the land market, trapping them in an inefficient equilibrium.
 The results suggest that the design of land reforms should take into account the incentive structures created by traditional property rights regimes.

-Immigrant Knowledge and the Growth of American Agriculture: the Case of Russian Germans (with Jennifer Kowalski)
+Immigrant Knowledge and the Growth of American Agriculture (with Jennifer Kowalski)

 Skilled Immigrants and Technology Adoption: Evidence from the German Settlements in the Russian Empire (with Timur Natkhov)